Have you taken the time to look at your competition’s online performance?

 Why Your Competition’s Inbound Marketing Success Is Important

 Today, the consumer’s journey does not start when they make contact with a salesperson.
-It begins when they first start researching a need, desire, value, or a dream.
+It begins when they first start researching a need, desire, value, or dream.
 Therefore, it is critical that you understand the stages of that journey.

 - Need– This is the first moment that the consumer perceives a goal, such as saving for retirement, buying a home, or making a home improvement.
 Initially, this can be just simple curiosity or wishful thinking.

 - Seek– Regardless of motive, the consumer has enough inspiration to begin researching information.
 This is when you must attract them using relevant and valuable content.

 - Decision– It is time to close the sale.
 It is important to convince your lead that you have the right product or service.
 You can use landing pages with special offers that include free consultations, trial offers, or discounts.

 Identifying Your Online Competition

-Evaluate your mobile optimization, site navigation, page loading speed, and social media integration.
+Evaluate your mobile optimization, site navigation, page loading speed, and social media integration through the use of any number of competitive analysis tools.
 Your website’s usability will play a significant role in determining if a person reads your content or returns to the search results.

 Finally, even if you have great success attracting website visitors, you will have limited success if you do not provide consumers with conversion points.
 You need a well-designed conversion funnel that will guide a new visitor into becoming a prospect, lead, customer, and then finally a promoter.
-This can only happen when you have email sign-ups, compelling calls-to-action, high-value content offers, and persuasive landing pages.
+This can only happen when you have email sign-ups, compelling calls to action, high-value content offers, and persuasive landing pages.